 - Higher opt-outs and complaints that can harm future sends

-Ask: Can you show latency by country and carrier?
-Can you show percentiles (p50/p95)?
+Ask: Can you show latency by country and carrier (not just one global average)?
+Can you show percentiles (p50/p95), not only "typical delivery time"?
 What alerts exist when latency trends up during a spike?

 2) Routing and fast failover behavior

-Ask: Do you have multiple routes per market?
-When one route degrades, what happens—manual switch or automatic reroute?
+Ask: Do you have multiple routes/providers per market?
+When one route degrades, what happens—manual switch, automatic reroute, or "wait it out"?

 3) DLR (delivery receipts) you can actually use

-Ask: Do you provide DLR with actionable failure reasons?
-Can I break down failures by country/carrier and message type?
+Ask: Do you provide delivery receipts (DLR) with actionable failure reasons?
+Can I break down failures by country/carrier and message type (OTP vs marketing)?

 4) OTP abuse protection (fraud risk + cost protection)